Hexo-Theme-Quieter/hexo-theme-quieter-tutorial/themes/Quieter/README-en.md

 # Quick Start

-You can directly download the empty template file from [here], or choose to install it manually:
+You can directly download the empty template file from [Hexo-Theme-Quieter/hexo-theme-quieter-tutorial: Quieter's sample template.](https://github.com/Hexo-Theme-Quieter/hexo-theme-quieter-tutorial), or choose to install it manually:

 ## Download the Theme